-Costs and benefits
+Costs and benefits Computational cost:

-Computational cost:

-- Extended Arnoldi: one needs to solve several linear systems with $A^{-1}$ , one for every negative power of x in the approximation space.
-These can be computed with a single (sparse) LU factorization of A. - Rational Arnoldi: one needs to solve several linear systems with $(A \xi_i I)^{-1}$ , so we need one mew sparse LU is needed for each new pole.
+• Rational Arnoldi: one needs to solve several linear systems with $(A - \xi_i I)^{-1}$ , so we need one mew sparse LU is needed for each new pole.

-Both variants are significantly more expensive than Arnoldi, but they compensate by having additional degrees of freedom in the choice of the poles.
+This is significantly more expensive than Arnoldi, but it can be compensated by having additional degrees of freedom in the choice of the poles.

-Key issue: how much more effective is rational interpolation (for your f and A) than polynomial interpolation, so that the trade-off is convenient?
+Key issue: how much more effective is rational interpolation (for your f and A) than polynomial interpolation, so that this trade-off is convenient?
 How to choose good poles $\xi_i$ ?